-Electrovaya relies upon manufacturers in Taiwan to produce the Scribbler ® Tablet PC and has no long-term supply contracts with them.
+Electrovaya relies upon manufacturers in Taiwan and China to produce the Scribbler ® Tablet PC, PowerPad and other electronics and has no long-term supply contracts with them.

-There are numerous suppliers in Taiwan and throughout Asia capable of producing a tablet PC and it is possible to arrange alternative sources of manufacturing, however, this may require additional time and resources, thereby straining the capacity of the Company.
+There are numerous suppliers in Taiwan and China and throughout Asia capable of producing a tablet PC, PowerPad and other electronics and it is possible to arrange alternative sources of manufacturing, however, this may require additional time and resources, thereby straining the capacity of the Company.